Who is this who devises doctrine in words without knowledge? Job 38:2

 For all of The Written Law is fulfilled in one saying, by this: ‘You shall love your neighbor as yourself.’
 Galatians 5:14

 Such demonstration of love is not born of conviction-less acquisition of information.
-This general knowledge men chase after, the knowledge they most cherish, is not contrasted with ignorance (much to the chagrin of academicians everywhere).
+This general knowledge men lust for and chase after, the knowledge they most cherish, is not contrasted with ignorance (much to the chagrin of academicians everywhere).
 Rather, knowledge is directly contrasted with the love of God:

 …knowledge puffs up, but love builds up.
 1Corinthians 8:1

-In Acts 17:1-9, Luke tells us that Paul and Silas traveled to Thessalonica, Greece where Paul spoke from the Scriptures with the Judeans who lived there.
+In Acts 17:1-9, Luke tells us that Paul and Silas traveled to Thessalonica in Greece where Paul spoke from the Scriptures with the Judahites who lived there.
 A few of them believed that Jesus was the Messiah, the Son of God.
-But many were angry with Paul.
-A great mob eventually formed outside Jason’s house.
-They all ended up in front of the governor to face the following charge:
+But most were angry with Paul.
+A great mob eventually formed outside the house of a fellow named Jason.
+They all ended up in front of the local authorities to face the following charge:

-Jason made bail for all who were arrested and Paul and Silas quietly slipped out of town.
+Arrests ensued, for which Jason made bail, and Paul and Silas quietly slipped out of town.

-The story continues with both men traveling to the nearby city of Berea where they encountered a handful of Judeans.
+The story continues with both men traveling to the nearby city of Berea, Greece where they encountered a handful of Judahites.
 Luke wrote:

-For any who may have firsthand experience with these two types of encounters; the contrast is significant: The Judeans at Thessalonica wanted Paul and Silas arrested (or worse), whereas the Judeans at Berea RECEIVED the WORD… oh, what a difference!
+For any who may have firsthand experience with these two types of encounters (Thessalonica vs Berea); the contrast is significant: The Judahites at Thessalonica wanted Paul and Silas arrested (or worse), whereas the Judahites at Berea received the WORD.
+Oh, what a difference!

-A doctrine has subsequently emerged and (unsurprisingly) become quite popular where the acquisition of knowledge is apparently the goal of the righteous and the careful study of information is the only accepted means of acquiring said knowledge, let alone delivering one from dangerous cults.
+A doctrine has subsequently emerged and (unsurprisingly) become quite popular where the acquisition of knowledge is apparently the goal of the righteous and the careful intellectual study of information is the only accepted means of acquiring said knowledge, let alone delivering one from dangerous cults.
 Aristotle would be proud.
 Independent pursuit is discouraged, unless the student is a trained and credentialed researcher.
 Even then, his work must be reviewed and accepted among his peers to have credence.
-Group study is smiled upon, so long as someone is in charge, preferably a trained and credentialed proctor, but curricula is available for the non-credentialed in the form of study guides.
+Group study is smiled upon, so long as someone qualified is in charge, preferably a trained and credentialed proctor, but curricula is available for the non-credentialed in the form of study guides.

 Look again at these same two passages, this time contrasting the King James Version translation with the First Century Aramaic Bible…

-In Berea we find a small group of people who A.) held the Scripture to be God’s words and B.) were familiar enough with God’s words gladly.
+In Berea we find a small group of people who A.) actually held the Scripture to be God’s words and B.) were receiving (hearing) God’s words gladly.
 The condition of their hearts were such that they could recognize the TRUTH when it was delivered to them via Paul and Silas.

-Missed entirely in intellectual circles, the significance of Paul and Silas’ visit to this city is found NOT in verse 11 (where some would wish you to believe that full-time students of Scriptural Research Sciences at Berea Bible Institute were daily pouring through documents and texts in search of the evidence needed to refute Paul and Silas a thing or two!)…
+Missed entirely in intellectual circles, the significance of Paul and Silas’ visit to Berea is not “…they searched the Scriptures daily…”.
+Some would wish you to believe that full-time students of Scriptural Research Sciences at Berea Bible Institute spent Mondays through Fridays pouring through documents and texts in search of the evidence needed to refute Paul and Silas, the lone wolves!

 This is a rare and precious thing in the Earth, regardless of the timeline.
-Having heard the word of TRUTH these Bereans believed.
-It had absolutely nothing to do with bible study.
-It certainly does not somehow justify intellectualism or the accumulation of religious knowledge.
+Having heard the word of TRUTH gladly, these Bereans believed.
+It had absolutely nothing to do with so-called Bible study.
+It most certainly does not somehow justify intellectualism or the accumulation of religious knowledge.

-Paul and Silas were not sharing some trendy new teaching, some alternate point of view, some new perspective that was open for interpretation and debate and where only after weeks, months or years of thoughtful devotion and careful investigative research and laborious study could the Bereans acknowledge the new information Paul and Silas had introduced to them was safe to add to their own already extensive knowledge base.
+Paul and Silas were not sharing some trendy new teaching, some alternate point of view, some new perspective that was open for interpretation and debate and where only after weeks, months or years of thoughtful devotion and careful investigative research and laborious study could the Bereans acknowledge this information Paul and Silas had introduced to them was indeed safe to add to their own already extensive, encyclopedic knowledge base.

-By sharp contrast, these two brothers were proclaiming the Gospel of Jesus the Messiah to a small group of people who “had ears to hear.”
+By sharp contrast, these two brothers were proclaiming the Gospel of Yeshua the Messiah to a small group of people who “had ears to hear.”
 These particular Bereans were hungry for the TRUTH, not hungry for more knowledge.
 And the TRUTH was hand delivered to them from the apostles, not discovered as a result of deep word studies in foreign languages presented only by qualified graduates having approved abbreviations after their names.